GeoArkadeep/Stresslog/paper/paper.md

 # Summary

 This package is meant to be used by researchers and practitioners working in the field of geomechanics.
 It uses a collection of algorithms used to iteratively model the sate of stress underground, given a well log.
-The computations use 6 component stress tensor (as calculated using [@pevska1995]) which allows modelling of inclined wellbores in inclined states of stress.
+The computations use 6 component stress tensor (as calculated using [@pevska1995]) which allows modeling of inclined wellbores in inclined states of stress.
 Stresslog estimates pore-pressure (with and without unloading effects) from sonic, resistivity and d-exponent, principal stresses, hoop stresses, compressive strength, tensile strength, the three moduli of elasticity and sanding tendency.

 # Statement of need

 Stresslog has been designed to help with pre-drill, post-drill and realtime geomechanical calculations.
-Stresslog is aimed at empowering researchers with a comprehensive 1D mechanical earth modelling tool that is freely available and which researchers can modify to apply their own methods when neccessary, while allowing practitioners to use industry-standard algorithms to calculate solutions and export well log data.
+Stresslog is aimed at empowering researchers with a comprehensive 1D mechanical earth modeling tool that is freely available and which researchers can modify to apply their own methods when necessary, while allowing practitioners to use industry-standard algorithms to calculate solutions and export well log data.

 # Methodology